 Yes, if you’re looking for a few allergy-friendly options for these glazed chocolate donuts, here are some easy swaps you can make:

-- Dairy-free – for non-dairy donuts, use a plant-based butter in the donut batter, such as Earth Balance or Country Crock Olive Oil Stick Butter.
+- For non-dairy donuts, use a plant-based butter in the donut batter, such as Earth Balance or Country Crock Olive Oil Stick Butter.
 Also, use unsweetened dairy-free milk, such as almond, coconut, or oat milk for the chocolate icing

-- Nut-free – these donuts can easily be made nut-free.
+- These donuts can easily be made nut-free.
 Simply swap out the almond butter in the batter for sunflower seed butter.
 And use a non-nut topping for the glaze, such as sunflower seeds, sprinkles, or crushed freeze-dried strawberries

-- Gluten-free – these donuts don’t contain any flour or other typical gluten-containing ingredients, therefore they are naturally gluten free
+- These donuts don’t contain any flour or other typical gluten-containing ingredients, therefore they are naturally gluten free

-- Egg-free – this recipe does not work well with an egg-free option, but if you need egg-free donuts, we suggest you use this recipe: Gluten-Free Donuts with Cinnamon and Sugar and swap in 2 flax eggs for the eggs listed in that recipe
+- This recipe does not work well with an egg-free option, but if you need egg-free donuts, we suggest you use this recipe: Gluten-Free Donuts with Cinnamon and Sugar and swap in 2 flax eggs for the eggs listed in that recipe

 How to store Chocolate Frosted Donuts